Get Sedation Dental Care Without the Fear

 Sedation Dentistry FAQ

 Local anesthesia is most commonly used for dental work.
 During treatment, it helps prevent pain in a specific area of your mouth.
 By blocking the nerves that sense or transfer pain, the dental anesthetic helps numb your mouth’s tissues.
 Sometimes topical anesthetics are used to calm painful mouth sores.
-Injectable anesthetics are helpful for procedures like filling cavities, treating gum disease or preparing teeth for crowns.
+Injectable anesthetics are helpful for procedures like filling cavities, treating gum disease, root canals, or preparing teeth for crowns.

 There are also various types of dental sedation.
 These include: